TheSoftwareDesignLab/Idaka/README.md

 # Purpose
-This project was created by the The Software Design Lab at the Universidad de los Andes and AI-Engineering at University of Passau.The major goal of Idaka is to facilitate access to good ML practices for SE, helping to avoid pitfalls and challenges that hinder the achievement of good performance of ML-enabled systems.
+This project was created by the The Software Design Lab at the Universidad de los Andes and AI-Engineering at University of Passau.
+The major goal of Idaka is to facilitate access to good ML practices for SE, helping to avoid pitfalls and challenges that hinder the achievement of good performance of ML-enabled systems.
 Unlike current approaches, Idaka provide the basis of a model that retrieves practices based on the user's query, so the users dont need to know or use predefined vocabulary to search for relevant practices.
+Idaka as a web system publicly available online on [idaka.onrender.com](https://idaka.onrender.com)

 # Video